 Each week we will be updating this page with our 'Star of the Week' and 'Dojo Winner' as well as a summary about what the children have been learning in class.
 You can read more general information about the EYFS curriculum further down this page.

-Our Christian value this term is thankfulness.
+Our Christian value this term is trust.

 Week commencing 9th October